Continuous improvement (CI) is a requirement for all RTOs and is integral to maintaining quality.

 b) systematically evaluates and uses the outcomes of the evaluations to continually improve the RTO’s training and assessment strategies and practices.

 Evaluation information includes but is not limited to quality/performance indicator data collected under Clause 7.5, validation outcomes, client, trainer and assessor feedback and complaints and appeals.”

 A robust and effective CI system that has been established under earlier standards for RTOs (the AQTF or the NVR standards) may meet these requirements.
 However, you should check that your system includes:

 - Monitoring – systematically – your compliance to Standard 1

 Issues to consider in designing and documenting your CI system might include:

-- What data you will collect to inform your improvements – you must collect the Quality Indicators data but you might want to collect additional feedback, evaluations and suggestions from learners and business clients, staff and stakeholders
+- What data you will collect to inform your improvements, and how.
+You must collect the Quality Indicators data but you might want to collect additional feedback, evaluations and suggestions from learners and business clients, staff and stakeholders.

-- How you will analyse and act on the data to put improvements into practice
+- How you will analyse the data and put improvements into practice.